Personal Loan Foreclosure

-Every bank or financial institution charges a different rate when it comes to loan foreclosure.
-While most lending institutions allow borrowers to pre-close their loans, there are certain conditions imposed.
-Some of these are:
+Every financial institution charges differently for loan foreclosure.
+While most lending institutions allow borrowers to pre-close their loans, there are certain conditions imposed including -

 - Option to foreclose a loan is only provided after a certain number of EMIs have been repaid

-- There is a penalty charged for prepayment which ranges from 1% to 5% or even more depending on the outstanding balance left before foreclosure.
-Therefore, borrowers are advised to check these charges prior to applying for the same
+- There is a penalty charged for prepayment which ranges from 1% to 5% or more depending on the outstanding balance left before foreclosure.

 How to Foreclose Loans

 Foreclosure of loans is not a complicated process.
 The steps given below must be followed: